ahmadmsaadeh/GT/README.md

 ## Introdaction

 Welcome to GreenThumb, an API designed to empower urban gardening and promote sustainable living.
 GreenThumb provides a robust backend for a platform that serves as a hub for individuals, communities, and organizations involved in urban gardening and sustainable practices.
-Our goal is to facilitate collaboration, knowledge sharing, and resource access to help people grow their own food, reduce waste, and live more sustainably.
+Our goal is to facilitate collaboration, knowledge sharing, and resource access to help people grow their own food, and live more sustainably.

 ## Project Aim